Shashwata32/Sparkhark/README.md

 # Sparkhark
-This is for hackathon of convulotion
+This is for hackathon of convolution